FreeGMan/GT5-Unofficial/README.md

 ### Antimatter Update

-- Charging casing
 - Add machine for generation Antimatter/Neutronium
+- Add mechanics for search place for production Antimatter/Neutronium
+- Add new battery for higher tiers
+- Charging casing (if it's need)
-- Charging Antimatter Pod
+- Charging Antimatter Pod (maybeee?)
-- Config for Reactor
+- Config for all machine

 ### Tweak